 When are meals served?

 Mealtime depends on the location of your room.
-Between-meal snacks are available from the nursing department pantries or room service.
+Between-meal snacks are available from the nursing unit pantries or room service.
 Check with your nurse for specific mealtimes and assistance with room service.

-Guest trays are available for one visitor.
-To order a guest tray, dial 4939 one hour before mealtime.
+Guest trays are available for one visitor per room.
+To order a guest tray, dial extension 4939 one hour before mealtime.
 A fee is charged and is not covered by insurance.
 A folder listing room service and guest tray menus is in your bedside table.
 Guest trays are not available in ICU or Garden Pavilion; dining at the Fountain Court Café is encouraged for visitors.

 Can I wear my own pajamas?

 Please check with your nurse.
-Some treatments and procedures require hospital clothes.
+Some treatments and procedures require hospital gowns.